Towards Ivanov's meta-conjecture for geodesic currents: Introduction

 \subsection{Acknowledgements.}

 The author thanks her advisor Eugenia Sapir for her support throughout this project and for the many insightful conversations that greatly contributed to this work.
-The author thanks Didac Martinez Granado for bringing Ken’ichi Ohshika's and Athanase Papadopoulos' work and Hugo Parlier's and Binbin xu's work to her attention.
-The author also thanks Nick Miller for suggesting to explore the relation between hyperbolic equivalence and the examples constructed in section 5.
+The author also thanks Didac Martinez Granado for bringing Ken’ichi Ohshika's and Athanase Papadopoulos' work and Hugo Parlier's and Binbin Xu's work to their attention.